The letters to the seven churches share a similar structure. They each feature:

 And to the angel of the church in Thyatira write,

 a.
-Thyatira was the smallest and least important of the seven cities Jesus addresses in Revelation 2 and 3.
+Thyatira: This was the smallest and least important of the seven cities Jesus addresses in Revelation 2 and 3.
 In history, we have no record that the Christians of Thyatira suffered any significant political or religious persecution.

 i.
-“The elder Pliny dismisses Thyatira in the almost contemptuous phrase ‘Thyatira and other unimportant cities.’”
-(Barclay)
+"The elder Pliny dismissed Thyatira with the almost contemptuous phrase 'Thyatira and other unimportant cities.' " (Barclay)

 b.
-But Thyatira was an important center of business and trade.
+Thyatira: Still, this city was a center of business and trade.
 It had many active trade guilds, each having their own patron deity from the Greek and Roman pantheon of gods.

 i.
 Acts 16:14-15 mentions Lydia of Thyatira, who was a seller of purple cloth from the city of Thyatira.
 "Thyatira was famous for the manufacture of a purple dye, and numerous references are found in secular literature of the period to the trade guilds which manufactured cloth."
 (Walvoord)